Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Biden on Air Force One on July 7

-Strengthening allies
+Strengthening alliances

-According to the British prime minister's spokesman, Mr. Biden and Mr. Sunak plan to discuss the war in Ukraine as well as the NATO (North Atlantic Treaty Organization) summit in Lithuania that both will attend later.
+According to the British prime minister's spokesman, Mr. Biden and Mr. Sunak plan to discuss the war in Ukraine as well as the NATO (North Atlantic Treaty Organization) summit in Lithuania that they will both attend later.
 This is the sixth meeting between the two leaders since Mr. Sunak became British prime minister in October 2022, according to AP.

-Disagreement within NATO
+Disagreements within NATO

-The focus of Mr. Biden’s European trip is the NATO leaders’ meeting in Vilnius, the capital of Lithuania, on July 11-12.
-NATO, the US-led military alliance, has been given new life since the outbreak of the Russia-Ukraine conflict, but also faces internal disagreements over membership and support for Kyiv.
+The focus of Mr. Biden's European trip is the NATO leaders' meeting in Vilnius, the capital of Lithuania, on July 11-12.
+NATO, the US-led military alliance, has been given new life since the outbreak of the Russia-Ukraine conflict, but also faces internal disagreements regarding membership and support for Kyiv.

 The Vilnius summit comes as Biden has just announced plans to send Ukraine cluster bombs, a weapon that more than two-thirds of NATO members have banned because of their potential to cause civilian casualties, according to AP.
 At the summit, the US president is likely to face questions from allies about this decision.